 DEI training aims to increase diversity, equity, and inclusion in the workplace, especially for historically underrepresented or marginalized workers.
 DEI development initiatives and training courses frequently aim to make employees more aware of inequality and bias and shape how they interact.
 Sometimes DEI training is intended to influence institutional practices and policies that uphold exclusion or discrimination.

 By enhancing workers' knowledge and awareness of cultural, religious, or racial differences and providing information on how individuals can modify their behavior to be more inclusive, DEI programs seek to strengthen a more harmonious workplace.

 Each organization will have different areas that require work with urgent attention.

 A few example goals that businesses have identified are:

-• Improve the percentage of women, people of color, and other underrepresented groups in the organization.
+- Improve the organization's percentage of women, people of color, and other underrepresented groups.

 The precise topics covered in DEI training may change depending on the type of training being provided, the objectives of the business, and the work culture.
 However, the following topics are covered in many DEI training programs:

 - Unconscious and implicit bias

 - The meaning of diversity, equity, and inclusion